codr7/fipl/README.md

 # fipl

 ### intro
-fipl is an interpreted language in the spirit of Forth, deeply embedded in Common Lisp.
+fipl is an interpreted language in the spirit of Forth, implemented and embedded in Common Lisp.

 ### functions
 Functions are called on reference by default.